Recycling is Alive and Well in Southwest Missouri

 This post was originally published in June 2019.
 In October 2022, it was updated to reflect changing trends in recycling markets.

 By now you’ve probably heard the rumors or seen the reports.
 “Don’t bother recycling,” they say.
 “It’s only going into the landfill,” they say.
 But let’s take a closer look at what’s going on with recycling.

-For starters, the basic recycling equation is that there has to be a market or a user of the materials and then consumers must purchase the items made from those recycled materials.
+In other words, there has to be a market for the materials that you and I take to recycling centers, and on the other end of the register, businesses need consumers who are willing to purchase products made from those recycled materials.
 The money from these transactions is what keeps the recycling companies in business.
-Your recycling is actually a commodity, not trash.
+It's all cyclical!

 Our recyclers are local.
 They sell domestically and offer high quality materials to processors and end users.
-The majority of our recycling companies have been in business for a long time.
-They have high quality standards, meaning the materials they offer are clean and they have built long-standing relationships with a number of domestic markets.
-Springfield is positioned as a regional recycling hub and most items can be recycled somewhere within the area.
+The majority of our recycling companies have been in business for a long time and maintain long-standing relationships with a number of domestic markets.
+They have high quality standards, meaning the materials they offer have a low percentage of contaminates.
+Springfield is positioned as a regional recycling hub, and most items can be recycled somewhere within the area.
 Also, when you recycle here, you are supporting local businesses.

 How have changes to the Chinese recycling market affected recycling in the US?

 The primary impact has been on the west coast, where a lot of recycled materials were being shipped to China.
 Domestically, some markets are down but are expected to improve.
 Remember, recycling is a commodity, and prices will fluctuate just like other commodities.